EHAerospace/JUNO-11/README.md

 #The code
 The arduino reads data from the barometric pressure sensor BMP180 and when it detects a high negative altiude change activates the pin 2 to deploy the parachute.
+The oder arduino aboard JUNO collects data about altitude and temperature and transmittes it via I2C.
+When the rocket lands oder arduino is conected via I2C with the data collector arduino and the data is visualized in a laptop.

 #Rocket design
 JUNO was designed in Open Rocket.
 Open Rocket is a free open source program to design rockets.
 You need this program to open JUNO-11.ork, you can download Open Rocket from: http://openrocket.sourceforge.net/.